 Origin Story of Hempire Innovations

-Disclaimer: some of the people initially involved in the company are no longer a part due to various circumstances.
+Some of the people initially involved in the company are no longer a part due to various circumstances.

-The initial idea for Hempire Innovations was conceived back around mid January 2018.
-Myself, Jared Drake and my former partner, Samuel Chance Clark happened to be in the same Farm Business Management class.
+The initial idea for Hempire Innovations was conceived back around mid-January 2018.
+Myself, Jared Drake, and my former partner, Samuel Chance Clark happened to be in the same Farm Business Management class.
 We were both majors in Sustainable Development with a concentration in Agroecology and also shared an interest in hemp.
 The theme for the class was to simulate the administrative side of a farm business, so we teamed together to create an imaginary hemp farming company.

 At the time we called it Hempyramid Refinery.
 In hindsight the name was fairly cringe and suspect; yet we rolled with it for the class.
 We used Maryland medical cannabis regulations to emulate a NC grow-op.
 We had projections for what revenue we would earn from an indoor marijuana setup.
 Our business plan for the project was based around farming outdoor hemp for fibre while running a tropical passive solar greenhouse grow to provide unique local food for the community.
 The plan stated that once medical cannabis was legal in NC, we would obtain the licensing and switch the greenhouse over to medical production.
 We had it all envisioned as sustainable, ethical and profitable.
 Our class instructor like the idea so Chance and I decided to keep the idea alive.